Case Study: MorphCostumes

 BGF backed MorphCostumes with £4.2 million.
 The firm started selling to other major retailers, such as Walmart and Target, bolstered skill sets when it came to setting up on Amazon and developed a wider range of outfits.
 These included inflatables as well as piggyback or ‘ride-on’ costumes, which make it appear the wearer is being carried on the shoulders of a fictional character such as a leprechaun or gnome.

-After an introduction by BGF, the company also appointed Ralph Kugler, formerly a director at Unilever, as chair.
+After an introduction by BGF, the company also appointed Ralph Kugler, formerly a Director at Unilever, as Chair.

 Bigger and better

 From the original Morphsuit, the company has now expanded to offer inflatable costumes, suits with battery-powered lights, outfits for children, and more.
+Looking to the future, MorphCostumes plans to continue building on its existing product range, with Fraser and the team focused on getting even more products out through their well-developed distribution channels.

 Value creation